Palash90/build-your-own-nn/README.md

 This is where the optimizer comes in.

 ## Optimizer

+Everything so far — tensors, shapes, transposes, matrix multiplication — exists for one reason: to make backpropagation (the **Optimizer**) mechanically understandable.

 The loss value itself is not super useful.
 We just know that, the loss is high and we have to minimize the loss.